 FICO’s supervised models are built on unrivaled data consortiums.
 FICO collects financial data from banks around the world.
 With well-designed data specifications, FICO collects rich transaction and fraud information that provides great value in fraud detection.
 Beyond Neural Network models, FICO scientists have studied Logistic Regression, Support Vector Machines (SVM), Genetic Algorithms (GA), and many bagging and boosting learning algorithms in building Ensemble models.
 These alternative techniques have been found to be impractical in fraud detection due to excessive training time and computational cost (CPU and memory usage).
 Many of those modeling techniques are computationally expensive to score transactions in real-time when compared to Neural Network models.

 Falcon models use Neural Networks because of their high performance and efficiency in processing transactions in real-time.
-The seamless integration with the Falcon software makes it highly efficient to provide real time solutions for our consortium members.
+The seamless integration with the Falcon software makes it highly efficient to provide real-time solutions for our consortium members.
 The model performance comparisons provided below demonstrate the cost-benefit analysis with regard to different modeling techniques.

+The following results were observed for the US Credit v29 model.
+The Neural Network model result was compared with a couple of different models to have a comprehensive model comparison.

-1. FICO compared a Neural Network model with a Random Forest model and observed the Neural Network model demonstrates better performance.
+1. A Neural Network model was compared with a Random Forest model by FICO.
+It was observed that the Neural Network model performed better.